yangjl-cs/stereo-vision-fpga/README.md

 Due to the maximum path length limitation on Windows (<260), do NOT specify a very long project name.
 The default building path is `\$REPO_PATH/work/\$PROJ_NAME`.

+### Citation
+if this paper is useful for you, please quote as below.
+Gang Wu, Jinglei Yang, Hao Yang: Real-time low-power binocular stereo vision based on FPGA.
+J. Real Time Image Process.
+19(1): 29-39 (2022)

 ### References

 1.Adams, J.K., Thomas, D.E.: The design of mixed hardware/software systems.
 In: Proceedings of the 33rd annual Design Automation Conference (DAC’96).
 Association for Computing Machinery, New York, NY, USA, pp515–520.
 (1996) https://doi.org/10.1145/240518.240616